Typology (theology): Origin of the theory

 Typology has Old Testament roots, although only in the sense that foreshowing and allusion are tropes in the Hebrew Bible.
-For example, Tom Schreiner provides a helpful comparison between Adam and Noah. eight evidences for seeing textual connections between Adam and Noah.
-According to Schreiner Moses wrote Genesis 1–11 to show how Noah is a Second Adam.
+For example, Tom Schreiner compares Adam and Noah.
+According to Schreiner, Moses wrote Genesis 1–11 to show how Noah is a Second Adam.
 Of course, while the points of comparison between the two may be for Christians diagetic, non-Christians typically would find such similarities merely artifacts of the interpretive method.
 Similarly, Gordan Wenham argues that Moses also wrote of himself typologically to Noah; this assumes both that Moses wrote the Pentateuch and that typology as a creative strategy, as well as an interpretive method, can be understood as intratextual, that is relating two characters within the single work of the Hebrew Bible, which is contrary to the ordinary sense of the term.
 Thus, when Benjamin Sommer says that Deutero-Isaiah typologically models the servant in Isaiah 52:13–53:12 on Jeremiah, blending traits of Israel, Isaiah, and Yahweh, he uses "typology" in a non-Christian sense.
 The passage draws on Jeremiah 10–11, where Jeremiah’s suffering and the people’s lament provide the pattern for the servant’s own affliction.
 Typology also appears in the Dead Sea Scrolls.